mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 ```

 Is there an implementation of `confirmDialog()` function that would show a Vaadin Dialog and block until a button
-is shown?
+is clicked?
 Well, we know the answer already, so let's focus on the 'no' part first.

 The above code can not be implemented with the regular thread-based approach.
 The problem here is as follows: assume that `confirmDialog()` function blocks the Vaadin